Investigation into DC plane and helicopter collision looking at potential mistakes in ‘no margin for error’ situation

 By Andy Rose, Pete Muntean and Oren Liebermann, CNN

-Washington (CNN) — As recovery crews endure cold water and miserable rain Friday to attempt to pull more wreckage of American Airlines Flight 5342 and an Army Black Hawk helicopter from the Potomac River, investigators are intensifying their search for the collision’s cause – with initial concerns already raised about the path of at least one of the aircraft.
+Washington (CNN) — Investigators are intensifying their search into what caused the collision between American Airlines Flight 5342 and an Army Black Hawk helicopter, with recovery crews still working to pull wreckage from the Potomac River and initial concerns already raised about the path of at least one of the aircraft.

-The helicopter was on a training mission when it collided Wednesday night with a commercial plane that was on approach to land at Washington’s Reagan National Airport – a collision that killed all 64 aboard the plane and the three soldiers in the helicopter, officials have said.
+The helicopter was on a training mission when it collided Wednesday night with a commercial plane that was on approach to land at Washington’s Reagan National Airport, killing all 64 aboard the plane and the three soldiers in the helicopter, officials have said.

 The National Transportation Safety Board, which is investigating the cause, will take about 30 days to release a preliminary report, and a final report, which will determine a probable cause, will take much longer, it said.
 Still, details about the collision’s circumstances and potential avenues for the investigation are emerging.
 Here’s what we know: